 Ingredients for Vegetables:

-24 oz Brussels sprouts trimmed and halved
+24 oz Brussels sprouts trimmed

 3 medium carrots peeled and cut to the same size as the halved Brussels Sprouts